damballa/inet.data/README.md

 ## License

-Copyright (C) 2012 Marshall T. Vandegrift
+Copyright © 2012-2014 Marshall Bockrath-Vandegrift & Damballa, Inc.

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.